Chef Eric Ripert shares two-for-one lentil and salmon recipe | Malay Mail

 Recipe:

-- Season salmon with salt and pepper on both sides and fry in hot, non-stick pan with vegetable oil on medium heat until colored (around 2 minutes)
+Season salmon with salt and pepper on both sides and fry in hot, non-stick pan with vegetable oil on medium heat until coloured (around 2 minutes)